daberrios9/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-Afterwards continue setting up osTicket in the browser (click continue) then you will name the Helpdesk to your liking.
+Afterwards, continue setting up osTicket in the browser (click continue) then you will name the Helpdesk to your liking.
 Select a default email that will receive emails from customers who submit tickets.
 </p>
 <img src="https://i.imgur.com/iZ8qwdn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />